godot-dimensions/g4mf/specification/parts/mesh.md

 If `true`, allow importing the cells as complex polytopes instead of simplexes.
 Each polytope is defined by a set of consecutive cells that share the same starting vertex.
 For example, in 3D a square polytope can be encoded as two triangle cells sharing the same starting vertex, and this flag marks those triangles as part of the square.
 Similarly, in 4D, a cube polytope can be encoded as set of 6 tetrahedral cells sharing the same starting vertex.
 Applications may ignore this flag to always import as simplexes, or use it to combine the cells as polytopes.
 To separate polytopes, choose a different starting vertex for each polytope.

 Note: This only supports shar-shaped polytopes with a simply connected topology where there exists a point on or within the polytope from which all vertices can be seen.
 See the Wikipedia article on star-shaped polygons: https://en.wikipedia.org/wiki/Star-shaped_polygon

-### Vertices

-The `"vertices"` property is an integer index that references an accessor containing the vertex data for this surface.
-This property is required.

-This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor SHOULD be of a floating-point primitive type, and MUST have the `"vectorSize"` property set to the dimension of the model.
-Vertices may be used by edges, cells, and anything else that wishes to use them.

 ## Calculating Cell Normals